top of page

 • You felt validated when you won that competition.

-All of those achievements felt like proof that you were doing well, that you were enough.
+All of these achievements felt like proof that you were doing well, that you were enough.

-Suddenly, those external markers — the grades, the praise, the applause — are gone.
+Then, you graduate.
+Suddenly, those external markers — the grades, the praise, the applause — vanish.

 • “If no one is grading me, am I even good at this?”